-Don’t Ask About Their Salary History
+Please don’t Ask About Their Salary History.

 According to a recent study conducted by the Harvard Business Review, asking about salary history increases the chances of a wage gap that mostly affects women and black candidates.
 Many states are already in the process of banning this practice as well.

 Instead of asking for an applicant’s salary history or assuming that they may be seeking more, adopt a more fair and transparent stance.
 We recommend including a salary range with the job posting like many other employers have started doing.